Dancon March

 A Danish soldier during the Dancon March in Camp Leatherneck, Helmand Province, 2011.

 The Dancon March is a military march performed by the DANCON (short for Danish Contingent) during missions abroad.
 The march has been a tradition with the Danish Defence since 1972 when the Royal Danish Army was deployed on Cyprus.
 The march invites foreign troops, allied with Denmark, to participate in the 25 or 40 km march.
 Apart from Cyprus, Dancon marches have taken place in Mongolia, Croatia, Kosovo, Iraq, Afghanistan, Lebanon, Eritrea, Kuwait, Bosnia, Mali and the Gulf of Aden, United Arab Emirates, The United States of America, Latvia, Estonia, Republic of Korea and United Kingdom.

-In 2024 the DANCON march took place the 15th of June in Pituffik Space Base in Northern Greenland.
-The Worlds Northernmost DANCON march ever held.
+In 2024 the DANCON March took place on 15 June in Pituffik Space Base in Northern Greenland, the world's northernmost DANCON March ever held.
 The march was arranged by The Danish Liaison Officer, LtCol Lars Hawaleschka Madsen from Joint Arctic Command with Support from US 821 Space Base Group.